 - Special rules apply for those dying in 2010

-For 2011 and 2012, the estate tax exemption is “portable,” meaning that, in the case of a married couple, if the exemption is not fully used in the estate of the first spouse to die, the remaining exemption may be used in the estate of the second spouse to die.
+For 2011 and forward, the estate tax exemption is “portable,” meaning that in the case of a married couple, if the exemption is not fully used in the estate of the first spouse to die, the remaining exemption may be used in the estate of the second spouse to die.
 There are certain conditions and limitations on portability.
-In addition, taxable lifetime gifts by the either spouse will reduce the amount of available exemption in his or her estate and could reduce the portability of the exemption to the second estate.

 Some of the same deductions available to estates, such as the marital deduction and charitable deduction, are also available for lifetime gifts.
 In addition, certain types of gifts are excluded from the calculation of taxable gifts.
 For example, direct payments of qualifying tuition expenses and medical expenses may be excluded from taxable gifts, but the payments must be made directly to the institution providing the services.
 The most significant and often used exclusion is the annual exclusion.
-Every individual is allowed to exclude up to $10,000 (indexed for inflation) in taxable gifts per donee or beneficiary per year.
-Currently, the annual exclusion is $13,000 per donee or beneficiary.
+Every individual is allowed to exclude up to $14,000 for 2014 -2017 in taxable gifts per donee or beneficiary per year.
 As with all other exemptions, credits, deductions and exclusions, there are certain rules and limitations to the annual exclusion and certain gifts may not qualify for the exclusion.

 Does North Carolina have a gift and estate tax?

 The North Carolina legislature repealed the North Carolina gift tax for gifts made on or after January 1, 2009.
 For gifts mad prior to 2009, a gift tax applied.
 The rate of tax and availability of certain deductions and exclusions was determined by the identity of the recipient of the gift and his or her relationship to the donor of the gift.